Fast Data-driven Greedy Sensor Selection for Ridge Regression: Fast Algorithm for Greedy Selection

-We summarize the proposed method in Algorithm~\ref{alg: EEG}.
-The overbar for the greedy solution and the index $k$ are omitted for simplicity of the notations.
-First, $f_i$ and $g_i$ are initialized as in line~4 of Algorithm~\ref{alg: EEG}.
-Then, the feasible set $\mathcal{I}$ is identified based on the values of $g$ in line~6.
-Next, the optimal element $s$ that maximizes the difference of the objective function, $f_i / g_i$, is selected and added to the temporary greedy solution $S$ in line~7.
-Denominator $f_i$ and numerator $g_i$ are updated according to line~11 and line~12, respectively, for the next selection of the optimal element.
+\end{theorem} \begin{proof} See Appendix~\ref{sec: update_fg} for the proof. \end{proof} The greedy algorithm can be developed by using the difference equations \eqref{eq: incf} and \eqref{eq: incg} of $f_i$ and $g_i$.
+The proposed implementation, GREG, is summarized in Algorithm~\ref{alg: EEG}.
+Here, the overbar for the greedy solution and the index $k$ are omitted for simplicity of the notations.
+The inputs to GREG are the data matrices $X$ and $Y$, the number $p$ of the sensors, and the regularization parameter $\tilde{\lambda}$.
+In the first process, $f_i$ and $g_i$ are initialized based on the definition equations \eqref{eq: f} and \eqref{eq: g} for each $i \in \Omega$ on line~4, and the iteration starts with $k = 1$.
+Then, the feasible set $\mathcal{I}$ is identified based on the values of $g$ on line~6.
+See Appendix~\ref{sec: identification} for details of the relationship of $\mathcal{I}$ and $g$.
+Next, the optimal element $s$ that maximizes the increment in the objective function, $f_i / g_i$, is selected and added to the temporary greedy solution $S$ on line~7.
+Vectors $\xi$ and $\theta$ are computed via \eqref{eq: delta}--\eqref{eq: theta} on lines~9 and 10, and $f$ and $g$ are updated via \eqref{eq: incf} and \eqref{eq: incg} for the next iteration on lines~11 and 12.
+Then, $\xi$ and $\theta$ are stored on line~13, and the next iteration starts as $k \leftarrow k + 1$.
 The greedy solution is returned after $p$-elements selection.

+The computational complexity is reduced by using the difference equations of the numerator and the denominator in \eqref{eq: update_J}.
+The prototype greedy algorithm, in which $Q_{x x}$ and $Q_{x y}$ are evaluated with \eqref{eq: Qxx} and \eqref{eq: Qxy} for the numerator and the denominator, needs the matrix product and matrix inversion operations in the iteration.
+On the other hand, GREG does not need these operations.
+Equations~\eqref{eq: delta}--\eqref{eq: theta}, \eqref{eq: incf}, and \eqref{eq: incg} are evaluated in each iteration and only needs the operations of the second-order complexity such as the matrix-vector products.
+Hence, the total computational complexity through the $p$ iterations is of third order as shown in Table~\ref{tb: complexity}.

 The computational complexity is reduced by the second order from that of the naive algorithm instead of paying the additional memory cost for the $N \times (p-1)$ matrix $\Xi^{(p-1)}$ and the $N_y \times (p-1)$ matrix $\Theta^{(p-1)}$.
 This additional memory is much less than that of the $N \times M$ matrix $X$ and the $N_y \times M$ matrix $Y$ when the sampling number $M$ of the data matrices is much less than the number $p$ of the sensors.